-Groupon Inc. (GRPN), the largest daily coupon website, rose the most in a month after Morgan Stanley analysts upgraded the stock to overweight from equalweight, citing international sales opportunities.
+Groupon Inc. (GRPN:US), the largest daily coupon website, rose the most in a month after Morgan Stanley analysts upgraded the stock to overweight from equalweight, citing international sales opportunities.

 Groupon advanced 11 percent to $11.15 at the close in New York, for the biggest jump since May 14.
 The Chicago-based company’s shares have fallen 44 percent since an intial public offering in November.